Start the New Year with Savings: New MILITARY STAR Accountholders Save 15% on First-Day Purchases from Jan. 12 to 26

-Military shoppers can save and stick to their budgets with a special MILITARY STAR savings opportunity.
+DALLAS – Military shoppers can start the new year with savings, thanks to MILITARY STAR®.

 From Jan.
-12 to 26, shoppers who sign up and use a new MILITARY STAR card will save 15% on all purchases made on the first day.
-Read more: https://wp.me/p9Q7PG-2ih.
+12 through 26, shoppers who are approved for and use a new MILITARY STAR account will receive 15% off all purchases made on the first day instead of the regular 10% discount.

+“MILITARY STAR can help the military community save and stick to their budgets with this special savings opportunity—in addition to the everyday deals and discounts that come with the card,” said Air Force Chief Master Sgt.
+Kevin Osby, the Army & Air Force Exchange Service’s senior enlisted advisor.
+“Signing up for MILITARY STAR is a simple way to get greater value for your dollar.”

+In addition to the 15% off first-day purchases, MILITARY STAR offers exclusive cardholder savings, such as 5 cents off every gallon of gas at Exchange fuel locations, 10% off at participating Exchange restaurants and free shipping on online orders.

 |Date Taken: